atararazin/Ex3-AP/README.md

 flights just watching the distance the plane has gone.This project was the third assignment in my Advanced Programming II course.

 ## How to run
-Theoretically, this program runs with the Flight Gear (I talk about it extensively here: https://github.com/atararazin/Flight-Simulator-Desktop-App/blob/master/README.md) and shows exactly what a real airplane would show.
+Theoretically, this program runs with the Flight Gear (I talk about Flight Gear extensively here: https://github.com/atararazin/Flight-Simulator-Desktop-App/blob/master/README.md) and shows exactly what a real airplane would show.
 However, that would require you to run this program for hours in order for you to see any progress.
 Therefore, we created a python server that flies at quite the speed and travels all over the world within seconds.
 I uploaded